gaperton/Type-R/docs/chapters/collection.md

 // Updates any of stone, alex, and eddie's attributes that may have
 // changed over the years.
 ```

+### collection.assignFrom( otherCollection )

+Synchronize the state of the collection and its aggregation tree with other collection of the same type.
+Updates existing objects in place.
+Record in the collection is considered to be "existing" if it has the same `id`.

+Equivalent to `collection.set( otherCollection.models, { merge : true } )` and triggers similar events on change.

 ### collection.reset( records, options? )